Nisaba/P-38/README.md

 Use Lightning Network to send satellite messages with Blockstream

 ### What is it ?
 For several years, BlockStream has been offering an infrastructure for synchronizing a bitcoin node via satellite, independent of the internet.
-But also to send messages and files by satellite by paying only a few satoshis by the Lightning Network.
+But also to send messages and files by satellite by paying only a few satoshis by the Lightning Network (https://blockstream.com/satellite-queue/).
 These messages can be received through specialized antennas, which means that it is possible to send messages or documents to specially equipped recipients who are deprived of the internet...

 P-38 is an application that manages the sending of these messages.
-Basically, this application does nothing more than the dedicated API offered by Blockstream.
-But it makes it easier to manage this activity.
+Basically, this application does nothing more than the web app offered  by Blockstream.
+But it makes it easier to manage this activity using the dedicated API (https://blockstream.com/satellite-api-documentation/).

 ### Installation
 P-38 was designed under the **Adobe Air** cross-platform framework (taken over by Harman, a Samsung group company).
 The application works on **Windows PC** and **Macintosh**.
 A mobile version (Android and Apple) will be offered later.